joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/21/opinion/europe-independence-trump-greenland.html

 **Wrexham have dropped 20 points from winning positions this season.
 It needs to stop**\
 `Wrexham were caught out again late on against Leicester.
-If they were better at defending leads they would be comfortably in playoff spots`\
+If they were better at defending leads, they would be comfortably in play-off spots`\
 https://nytimes.com/athletic/6987003/2026/01/21/wrexham-dropped-points-winning-positions/

 **Botman's contract commitment is a vote of confidence in Newcastle and Eddie Howe**\